MalikCoderGreen/gCirc/gCirc_Proj/notes.md

-# For JS File:
+# For JS Files:
-- Need to update canvas after user gets question right or wrong.
-Show a next question button regardless of outcome.
+- For trivia.js: Find a way to import gameSet externally from questions.js instead of declaring the object at the beginning of the file.

 # For forms.py:
 - First, create forms.py file and then creater game user form to collect user name and score.